Kobold: Stringed puppet

+Dumb doll insult

 There are other medieval literary examples using kobold or tatrmann as a metaphor for mute or dumb human beings.
 (Note: Other examples: Satire of the clergy as "wooden bishop", or "wooden sexton".
 A man in silence is likened to a mute doll, hence the comparison of a kobold struck dumb and the wooden bishop (citing Mîsnaere in Amgb (Altes meistergesangbuch in Myllers sammlung) 48^{a}).
 A man hearing confession compared to kobold, in a Fastnachtspiel.)

 Note that some of the kobold synonyms are specifically classified as Kretinnamen, under the slander for stupidity category in the HdA, as aforementioned.